GoogleCloudPlatform/storage-sdrs/scripts/deployment/mig_create_and_update/README.md

 ##### II.
 Updating the Managed Instance Group with new Software version.

 ##### The steps listed below creates a new Instance Template with an updated version of software.
 This new instance template <YOUR_NEW_DEPLOYMENT_NAME>-it is then used to update the existing MIG <YOUR_DEPLOYMENT_NAME>-igm (created in step I.7 above) with the newer version of software release.
 You pass the startup_new.sh in property "value" (step II.2).
-The startup_new.sh is a copy of modified ../scripts/script.sh updated with a newer version of container image. gcr.io/YOUR_GOOGLE_PROJECT_ID/YOUR_CONTAINER_IMAGE:TAG.
+The startup_new.sh is a copy of modified ../scripts/script.sh updated with a newer version of container image gcr.io/<YOUR_GOOGLE_PROJECT_ID>/YOUR_CONTAINER_IMAGE:TAG.

 1. Copy the example DM config to be used as a model for the deployment as follows